keystonejs/keystone-classic/README.md

 *	An auto-generated Admin UI based on the defined `models`
 *	Integration with Coudinary for image uploading, storage and resizing

-Prospekt is *not* designed to execute as a standalone application.
+Keystone is *not* designed to execute as a standalone application.

 ## Installation & Requirements

-Specific congurations are required in your main application script for Prospekt to work, and assumptions are made in the code that this has been done correctly.
+Specific congurations are required in your main application script for Keystone to work, and assumptions are made in the code that this has been done correctly.

-1. Express ~3.2.6 and Mongoose ~3.6.13 must be included by your application, and must be `require`d *before* Prospekt
+1. Express ~3.2.6 and Mongoose ~3.6.13 must be included by your application, and must be `require`d *before* Keystone

-2. Prospekt assumes that you have correctly configured, and successfully connected to, a Mongo database with Mongoose's default connection
+2. Keystone assumes that you have correctly configured, and successfully connected to, a Mongo database with Mongoose's default connection

-3. Connect-Flash ~0.1.1 must be included and configured in your Express app instance *before* you call `prospekt.routes(app)`.
+3. Connect-Flash ~0.1.1 must be included and configured in your Express app instance *before* you call `keystone.routes(app)`.
 This also requires the configuration of `express.session()` in your Express app.

 ### Usage

-When first `require`d, Prospekt creates a single instance of itself.
+When first `require`d, Keystone creates a single instance of itself.
 Do this somewhere near the top of your app.js (or web.js, etc) file.
-Any subsequent `require('prospekt')` statements will return the same instance of Prospekt.
+Any subsequent `require('keystone')` statements will return the same instance of Keystone.

-You must provide a `mongoose` instance to Prospekt's `connect` function before defining any lists. `connect` returns `this` so you can do this in the `require` call.
+You must provide a `mongoose` instance to Keystone's `connect` function before defining any lists. `connect` returns `this` so you can do this in the `require` call.

 Configuration variables can be set at any time, and include: